 Slips, Trips, and Falls

 Slips and trips are the second leading cause of workplace injuries, accounting for 25% of reported cases.
-Slipping pertains to falls on wet or slippery floors, while tripping usually involves something lying on the floor.
-Falls can occur on the same level, such as when a person slips or trips, or to a lower level, such as falling off of a ladder, roof, or stairway.
 The easiest way to avoid these common injuries is to pay close attention to what is going on around you.
 Employers are required to have safety guidelines to ensure spills are promptly and properly cleaned, and debris should not be present.
 Wearing appropriate footwear can also play a big part in preventing slips, trips, and falls.

 Roadway incidents are the leading cause of fatal workplace injuries.
 Employees who drive for business purposes can be injured in roadway accidents, often involving semi-trucks, tractor-trailers, or tanker trucks.
 Farm tractors are another vehicle often involved in workplace injuries.
 The most basic step to prevent roadway incidents at work is to make sure employees are always, always wearing a seatbelt.
 Employee safe driving training and employer safe driving policies should be put into place and strictly enforced.